Updated January 15, 2020

 He makes a really radical argument, yet all his reasoning is commonsense, straightforward, non-ideological, very practical.
 It’s so fresh.— Jason Yung, a New York University graduate student

 Andrew Yang’s momentum in the past few months has increased dramatically.
-Where he was once polling between zero and one percent, he is now polling at 2% or more.
-While he used to rank near the bottom of the 23 Democrats in the race, he is now consistently in the top 10.
-He qualifies for the first Democratic debate on Thursday, June 27, 2019, assuring his place on the television screens of millions of Americans.
+Where he was once polling between zero and one percent, he is now polling at 5% or more.
+While he used to rank near the bottom of the 23 Democrats in the race, he is now consistently in the top 7.
+He participated in the first six Democratic debates, starting with the first one on Thursday, June 27, 2019, appearing on the television screens of millions of Americans.

 What remains to be seen, however, is whether Christians will listen.